 As you can see in the style guide template above, they outline their slogans, competitors, market and more.
 A guide like this is probably not needed for small teams, but larger companies should already have something like this drawn up.

-Simple brand guidelines examples
+Simple brand guidelines templates

 Now that you have a lot more space to work with, you can explain why certain colors or fonts were selected.
 This approach can help you tell your brand story to new employees as part of their onboarding or people outside of the company.
 You can include it as part of your employee handbook.